History Of The Windsor Hotel

 Humberto & Telentino Cordosa purchased the Windsor- They lived in Ceres, Western Cape and employed managers to run the establishment.
 They kept the Hotel for a few lean years before putting it back on the market. (on the property market for over 2 years) The building was vacant from 1979 to 1981.

 In 1980, The Windsor Hotel was bought by Basil Clark-Brown.
 His strong determination and will, as well as his ever supporting and committed wife - Mrs Eve Clark-Brown - set about restoring the Windsor to its former glory.

-Rapid and intense uplift followed.
-The 15 small bedrooms in the entire old Lady were combined to allow for more spacious rooms, with en-suites.
+Rapid and intense upliftment followed.
+The 15 small bedrooms in the entire Old Lady were combined to allow for more spacious rooms, with en-suites.
 (3 small bedrooms became 1 large en-suite bedroom).
 The 15 small rooms became 5 large en-suite bedrooms.

 Additional buildings were added, including the East Wing.
 The East Wing is a 3 storey lodge with 54 units.
-(Sea and mountain facing apartments) The land was previously a parking area.
+(Sea and mountain facing bedrooms) The land was previously a parking area.

 The entrance to the Windsor was originally from the Main Road.
 This was changed to the sea-facing side of the Hotel, on Marine Drive.
 The combined refurbishment and new accommodation wing, paved the way for the ‘major change opening’ - end of 1989.

 The Hotel was run with a full-service kitchen.
 Pub lunches and the traditional Sunday lunches were also enjoyed.

 1996 Until present

 Garth Clark-Brown and his wife Etrica ("Trish") purchased the Windsor Hotel from Basil in 1996.

-In 2005, Garth purchased the Main Rd premises (previously Boland/BOE Bank).
-The building was converted into a separate office block, with 10 additional courtyard suits.
-Garth & Trish closed the full kitchen service, as the number of eating outlets increased to over 80.
+In 2005, Garth purchased the Main road premises (previously Boland/BOE Bank).
+The building was converted into a separate office block, with 10 additional courtyard bedrooms.
+Garth & Trish closed the full kitchen service, as the number of excellent eating outlets increased to over 80.

-In the period of 6 years (2013 - 2019) Garth has renovated the entire Windsor Hotel.
+In the period of 3 years (2017 - 2019) Garth has renovated the entire Windsor Hotel.
 He started with the ground floor bedrooms and worked his way through the 1st floor and 2nd floor.
-After the bedrooms he renovated the reception, breakfast room, lounges, annex building and apartments.
+After the bedrooms he renovated the reception, breakfast room, lounges, annexure building and self catering apartments.